chrisgurney/obsidian-note-toolbar/README.md

 If you want your toolbar to show without using a property, try mapping a folder (like wherever your Daily Notes are stored) to your new toolbar.

-# Examples
+# Example

 ![Example Daily Notes toolbar including Daily Notes navigation, and multiple command shortcuts](./docs/example_toolbar_daily_notes.png)

-[See the User Guide](https://github.com/chrisgurney/obsidian-note-toolbar/wiki) for detailed instructions, and [examples](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Examples).
+📖 [See the User Guide](https://github.com/chrisgurney/obsidian-note-toolbar/wiki) for detailed instructions, and for more [examples](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Examples).

 [Let me know](https://github.com/chrisgurney/obsidian-note-toolbar/discussions/categories/show-and-tell) how you use your toolbars!